the-blue-alliance/the-blue-alliance/docs/Setup/WSL-Guide.md

 ### Maybe `chmod` the ssh key

-You may have to chmod 600 to the private key, but proobably not:
+You may have to chmod 600 to the private key, but probably not:

 ```
 $ chmod 600 -f .vagrant/machines/default/docker/private_key